pgraham/Clarinet/README.md

 For one-to-many and many-to-many relationships, the order in which the related entities are returned is undefined by default.
 If the order is important an order parameter can be specified in the annotation.
-The value of the parameter is the name of the column and an optional direction separated by white space:
+The value of the parameter is the name of the column.
+The direction can be specified with the 'dir' parameter.
+The default direction is ASC.

 ```php
 <?php